james2doyle/laravel-helper-completions/README.md

 #### Package Control

-Just look for `laravel-helper-completions` on [Package Control](https://sublime.wbond.net/packages/).
+Just look for `laravel helper` on [Package Control](https://sublime.wbond.net/packages/).
+You can see the project on [Package Control](https://packagecontrol.io/packages/Laravel%20Helper%20Completions) as well.

 #### Manual